SystemsApproach/book/congestion/qos.rst

 multicast flows just as effectively as unicast flows.
-This is not surprising, since many of the first applications that could benefit from improved quality of service were also multicast applications—video conferenceing tools, for example.
+This is not surprising, since many of the first applications that could benefit from improved quality of service were also multicast applications—video conferencing tools, for example.
 One of the insights of RSVP’s designers is that most multicast applications have many more receivers than senders, as typified by the large audience and one speaker for a lecture.
 Also, receivers may have different